We recommend the article Ten quick tips for staying safe online by Danielle Smalls and Greg Wilson.

 Sys.setenv(SUPERSECRETKEY = keyring::key_get("myservice"))at the beginning of their script.

 Do not print the API key even in verbose mode in any message, warning, error.

-In the GitHub issue template, it should be stated not to share any credentials (it’s the case for rOpenSci issue template).
+In the GitHub issue template, it should be stated not to share any credentials.
 If an user of your package accidentally shares credentials in an issue, make sure they’re aware of that so they can revoke the key (i.e. ask them explicitly in an answer whether they realized they shared their key).